Ultimate Guide to Puerto Rican Festivals and Holidays

 ActivityDescription

-Fiestas de la Calle San SebastiánMusic, food, and local art festival in mid-January
+Fiestas de la Calle San SebastiánMusic, food, and local festival in mid-January

 Nochebuena vs. Christmas Day